Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 If you'll use lead scoring to qualify leads as a marketing lead, create a lead scoring model that quantitatively assesses key demographic and psychographic data.
 Next, set a minimum scoring threshold a lead must pass in order to be qualified as a marketing lead and handed off to the sales team.
 Then, set up a system using automated lead scoring and lead routing software to automatically score online leads and send them to the correct sales rep to qualify as a sales lead.

-Determine whether BANT, CHAMP, GPCTBA/C&I, or another framework will best help you gather the information you need on a discovery call order to qualify leads as a sales lead (or prospect) for nurturing.
-Even if you’ve received an MQL and you have some of this information from the marketing team, it’s best to confirm it during your discovery call so you can effectively qualify and nurture the lead.
+Determine whether BANT, CHAMP, GPCTBA/C&I, or another framework will best help you gather the information you need on a discovery call in order to qualify leads as a sales lead (or prospect) for nurturing.
+Even if you’ve received an MQL and you have some of this insight from the marketing team, confirm that information and dig in even further during your discovery call so you can effectively qualify and then nurture the lead.

 If you find that the lead is qualified, mark them as such in your CRM and immediately start nurturing them — your sales process will determine the exact next steps.
-If they’re unqualified, make a note in your CRM and either enter them into an email sequence to keep your business in their mind or set a reminder to follow up with them in a certain amount of time in case their circumstances change.
+If they’re unqualified, make a note in your CRM and either enter them into an email sequence to keep your business in their mind, or set a reminder to follow up with them in future in case their circumstances change.
 If they’re a bad fit, suggest another company if possible.

 As you plan your discovery call and speak with your leads to qualify them, it’s helpful to have a checklist handy to ensure you gather all the information you need to make a determination after the call.
 As soon as you hang up, you should be able to decide whether the lead is qualified or unqualified so you can take the necessary next steps and move on to the next lead.
 We’ve created a checklist you can start with:

-Use this checklist before, during, and immediately after your first few discovery calls, then add to it if you come up with additional information that would be helpful for you to have in order to make a decision on leads’ qualification status.
-This list covers the basic details any business should gather to make a determination as well as what to do next, but each businesses will likely have a few additional details to add.
+Use this checklist before, during, and immediately after your first few discovery calls, then add to it if you identify additional information that would be helpful for determining leads’ qualification status.
+This list covers the basic details any business should gather for decision-making and subsequent steps, however each business will likely have additional details to include.

-Systematic and consistent lead qualification helps you avoid spending too much time on unqualified leads and also provides many other benefits.
-Let's look at a few specific advantages of lead qualification:
+Systematic and consistent lead qualification helps you avoid spending too much time on unqualified leads while offering several additional benefits.
+Let's look at a few specific advantages of implementing a lead qualification process:

 Instituting lead qualification will improve not only your lead generation efforts and overall sales, but also your bottom line.
 We'll finish up with a few effective tips that can help you become a lead qualification expert.